Record and Playback Plugin

 The StartRecord

-interface is used to initiate a record action in signal mode.
+interface is used to start a signal-mode record action.
 Its interface definition is as follows:

 message StartRecordReq {